1) Multiple drains are backed up.

 If your account has a credit balance that is approximately one quarter's average sewer bill, the credit will remain on the account and will be applied towards your next quarterly bill.
 Any credit balance exceeding this amount may be refunded to you by contacting MTMSA and requesting a refund.

 Cash, check, credit cards* or money order payment methods may be used to pay your sewer bill.
-Electronic method of payment is not available at the office.
+The amount that can be charged on a credit card is $500

 *there will be a $3 fee for credit card payments